-Anthony Niedwiecki, Dean and President 875 Summit Ave, St. Paul, MN 55105
+Jim Hilbert, Interim President and Dean 875 Summit Ave, St. Paul, MN 55105

-8 Michael will typically serve as the Deputy Title IX Coordinator in situations when an Employee is either the Respondent or the Complainant.
+8 The Director of Human Resources will typically serve as the Deputy Title IX Coordinator in situations when an Employee is either the Respondent or the Complainant.